 Advocacy is all about taking action on behalf of people.
 Every week we receive hundreds of enquiries about benefits, housing, transport, dialysis choices, work and simply managing day-to-day life.
 We help patients to gain access to the right people, services and support, and to ensure every patient is properly represented.

-We have a network of ten advocates spread throughout the UK, who are all trained not only to listen and advise patients but also to fight their corner to the best effect.
+We have a network of thirteen advocates spread throughout the UK, who are all trained not only to listen and advise patients but also to fight their corner to the best effect.
 This means being persistent, resilient and challenging when the need arises.
 We often act as a bridge between the patient and renal units, local authorities, The Department for Work & Pensions and local MPs.

 I am so glad I picked up the phone that day.
 I had been a bit reckless with my medicine and my diet because I felt so helpless but with Rob’s help I was able to find my way.Tom Kidney patient

-We currently have eleven active Advocacy Officers, each responsible for a region of the UK:-
+We currently have thirteen active Advocacy Officers, each responsible for a region of the UK:-

 - West Scotland - Ewen Maclean

 - Yorkshire and the Humber - Linda Pickering

 - North West England - Rob Finnigan